Philippus229/CrunchyDL/README.md

 No instructions required, it's self-explanatory

 ## TODO
-- Fix for audio not being in the generated video file
+- Fix for missing audio